ShinySpiderdude/hadoopexam/README.txt

 (the value lists might be longer)
 ...
-Notice that once i pick the max value from each list i already have the TOP 2 required similarities for every site, and we did not need to match site3 and site4 for that (or site5 with site3 or site4).
+Notice that once i pick the max value from each list i already have the TOP 2 required similarities for every site, and we did not need to pair site3 and site4 for that (or site5 with site3 or site4).

 Step 5 (Mapper):
-For each entry, choose 10 random sites (since they aren't ordered, choosing the first 10 is just fine) and emit (siteX, siteY) -> count-of-common-tags (i call this "similarity", for short) and (siteY, siteX) -> similarity.
+For each entry, choose 10 random sites (since they aren't ordered, choosing the first 10 is just fine) and emit (siteX, siteY) -> count-of-common-tags (i'll call this "similarity", for short) and (siteY, siteX) -> similarity.
 Last, pair the 10 chosen sites between themselves and emit.

 Step 6 (Reducer):
-We now have entries of the form: (siteX, siteY) -> (number-of-common-tags-1, number-of-common-tags2) emit the pair and the max of all common-tags
+We now have entries of the form: (siteX, siteY) -> [similarity-1, similarity-2] emit the pair and the maximum similarity

 Phase 4:
-In the beginning of this phase we have an input of the form site1 site2 40 site1 site3 39
+At the start of this phase we have input of the form site1 site2 40 site1 site3 39
 site1 site2 42
 site4 site7 88
 etc..
-The important thing here is that the sites aren't ordered in any and that there may be more than the required 10 similarities for each pair.
+The important thing here is that the sites aren't ordered in any way and that there may be more than the required 10 similarities for each pair.
 As a reminder, it is worth noting that the list does not contain all possible pairs but it DOES contain at least 10 similar-sites for each site and it is guaranteed that there is no similar-site for any site that has a better similarity for that site but does not appear in this list.
+That is, a similarity appearing on this list is the highest possible similarity for its given site-pair

 Step 7 (Mapper):